fadiHB/201_Reading-Lab/README.md

-# :sparkles: Welcome to the reading & Lab assignment for the 201 level that belongs to the student **MHD Fadi Hboubati**
+# :sparkles: Welcome to the reading & Lab assignments for the 201 level that belongs to the student **MHD Fadi Hboubati**

 **for reading part**
 | assignment's name| note                       | The link                     |